 An individual .dxf file can contain many vector layers, which will be imported as many drawings into the Manifold product, as well as text layers, which will be imported as labels, with the drawings underlying those labels also automatically created.
 A map will automatically be created with all the drawings and labels as layers in the map.

 After importing data from AutoCAD .dxf we must manually specify the coordinate system by using the Assign Initial Coordinate System dialog.
 If we are lucky, the source from which we obtained the .dxf will have provided some documentation telling us what coordinate system we must manually specify.
-If we are unlucky, we will have to guess at the coordinate system or, if we cannot guess successfully, undertake a tedious process of manual georeferencing.
+If we are unlucky, we will have to guess at the coordinate system or, if we cannot guess successfully, we can use the Register pane to georegister the drawing.

 See discussion in the DXF, AutoCAD topic, as well as related discussion in the DWG, AutoCAD topic.